 How to grow your instagram account organically from 0 to 1000 followers fast – in less than 2 months!
 You’ve come to the right place to learn how to get your first 1000 instagram followers.

-It is a lot of work to get your first 1000 instagram followers: it takes time and effort – every single day!
+It’s a lot of work to get your first 1000 instagram followers: it takes time and effort – every single day!
+These 25 proven strategies really work to seriously grow your instagram following (updated in 2020).

 This is a real life example of how I grew the new instagram account of my pet @khaleesi_theblackgsd in September and October 2018 from 0 to 1000 followers in less than 2 months!
 By the way, I took me one year to get my first 1000 followers on my blog’s instagram account @lina_sewhistorically because I didn’t know much about instagram back then. 😉